Ally Invest Review 2019

 Ally Invest is the best low-cost stock broker available, and it’s especially good for active traders.

-Only a few online brokers can compete with Ally Invest’s minimal $4.95 brokerage fees on trades.
+Only a few online brokers can compete with Ally Invest’s $0 trading fees.
 While none of their more than 8,000 mutual funds are brokerage fee-free, Ally Invest’s $9.95 commission for no-load funds (No transaction fee when selling) is one of the lowest among brokers.

 Ally Invest: the Pros and Cons